gcrossie/ski-trip-planner/README.md

 - Sweden
 - Switzerland

-Rows where the adult day pass price was equal to zero were removed because they were not useful for training the regression models.
+Rows where the adult day pass price was 0 were removed before modelling.

-The dataset was also checked for:

-- Missing values
-- Duplicated rows
+I also checked the dataset for missing values and duplicated rows.

-No missing values or duplicated rows were found in the final dataset used for modelling.
+No missing values or duplicated rows were found in the final dataset.

 ---

 ## Exploratory Data Analysis

-Exploratory Data Analysis was performed to better understand the dataset and identify relationships between resort characteristics and day pass prices.
+I used exploratory data analysis to understand the dataset and look for patterns that could be useful for the prediction task.

 The analysis included:

 - Descriptive statistics
 - Distribution of adult day pass prices
 - Average day pass price by country
-- Highest point vs day pass price
+- Highest point compared with day pass price
-- Total slope length vs day pass price
+- Total slope length compared with day pass price
-- Total number of lifts vs day pass price
+- Total lifts compared with day pass price
-- Lift capacity vs day pass price
+- Lift capacity compared with day pass price
 - Correlation analysis
-- Analysis of categorical variables such as snowparks and night skiing
+- Snowparks and night skiing values

 ---

 ## Data Preprocessing

-The feature data contains both numerical and categorical variables.
+The dataset contains both numerical and categorical features.

-Categorical features:
+The categorical features are:

 - Country
 - Snowparks
 - NightSki

-These variables are transformed using:
+These are transformed with:

 `OneHotEncoder(handle_unknown="ignore")`

-The remaining numerical features are passed to the machine learning models through a Scikit-learn preprocessing pipeline.

-For Ridge Regression, numerical features were also standardized using `StandardScaler`.

-Using pipelines ensures that the same preprocessing steps are applied during both training and prediction.
+The preprocessing is included in Scikit-learn pipelines so that the same transformations are used both during training and when new predictions are made.

+For Ridge Regression, the numerical features were also scaled with `StandardScaler`.

 ---

-## Machine Learning Models
+## Models

-Several regression models were trained and compared.

-### Baseline

-A `DummyRegressor` was used as a baseline model.

-Its purpose was to provide a simple reference point for evaluating whether the machine learning models actually learned meaningful patterns from the data.

-### Ridge Regression
+I tested several regression models:

+- Dummy Regressor
-Ridge Regression was tested as a regularized linear regression model.
+- Ridge Regression

-### Random Forest Regressor
+- Random Forest Regressor

-Random Forest was used as a non-linear ensemble learning model.

-### Gradient Boosting Regressor
+- Gradient Boosting Regressor

-Gradient Boosting was also tested as an ensemble learning method.

-It achieved the best performance among the tested supervised learning models.
+The Dummy Regressor was used as a baseline so I could compare the real models against a simple prediction method.

 ---

 ## Model Evaluation

-The regression models were evaluated using:
+The models were evaluated using:

-- MAE - Mean Absolute Error
+- MAE
-- RMSE - Root Mean Squared Error
+- RMSE
-- R² - Coefficient of Determination
+- R²

-The original test-set results were approximately:
+The test-set results were approximately:

 | Model | MAE | RMSE | R² |
 |---|---:|---:|---:|